 Testing, Fixing Bugs and Collecting Feedback

 No project is flawless.
 Although testing, including cross-browser compatibility checks and web application integration, is done throughout the development process, it is impossible to eliminate all issues.
-This applies to both the software and the design itself.
+This applies to both the web application architecture and the design itself.

 Once the website has launched, feedback will be generated, often in terms of SEO performance.
 This feedback allows the developing team to continue improving its product using frameworks and libraries and ensuring load testing.

 This plan includes steps to minimize risk.
 These risks may include data loss, offline time of the website, and an exit strategy to get the old website back online if necessary.
 Attention is paid to online performance.
 Test key conversion points such as forms, eCommerce abilities, and ensuring the best web development practices are upheld.

 Top Web Design Workflow Tools

 Below are the top 12 tools for speeding up web development workflow, helping to enhance user experience (UX):

 Moqups is simple to navigate, incorporating cross-browser compatibility checks with many drag-and-drop features, and does not require a browser extension to operate.
-It is a recommended tool for arranging design presentations.

 Design and Production

-Github is a platform that helps with the web development phase of a project to manage dynamic code and integrating principles from web application integration.
+Github is a platform that assists during the frameworks and libraries phase of a project, helping to manage dynamic code and integrating principles from web application integration.

 CodePen is an online editor for HTML, CSS, and JS.
-It works with Github as a collaborative tool, helping the different team members to work together.
+It works with Github as a collaborative tool, ensuring load testing and helping the different team members, including full-stack developers, to work together.

 Testing and Feedback